-Monthly GDP YoY in Georgia increased to 6.50 percent in July from 6.30 percent in June of 2025.
-Monthly GDP YoY in Georgia averaged 5.04 percent from 2012 until 2025, reaching an all time high of 44.80 percent in April of 2021 and a record low of -16.60 percent in April of 2020.
+Monthly GDP YoY in Georgia remained unchanged at 7.20 percent in December.
+Monthly GDP YoY in Georgia averaged 5.09 percent from 2012 until 2025, reaching an all time high of 44.80 percent in April of 2021 and a record low of -16.60 percent in April of 2020.
 This page includes a chart with historical data for Georgia Monthly GDP YoY.
-Georgia Monthly GDP YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2025.
+Georgia Monthly GDP YoY - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast